tfsec/tfsec.github.io/_docs/azure/datafactory/no-public-access.md

 ---
-title: azure-datafactory-no-public-access - Data Factory should have public access disabled, the default is enabled.
+title: Data Factory should have public access disabled, the default is enabled.
+shortcode: azure-datafactory-no-public-access
+legacy: AZU025
 summary: Data Factory should have public access disabled, the default is enabled.
 resources: [azurerm_data_factory]
-permalink: /docs/azure/azure-datafactory-no-public-access/
+permalink: /docs/azure/datafactory/no-public-access/
+redirect_from:
+  - /docs/azure/AZU025/
 ---

 ### Explanation